10 Professional development goals examples that get results

 - Long-term goals

-Start with long-term goals, which is those you'll aim to achieve in the next year to 10 years.
+Start with long-term goals, which are those you'll aim to achieve in the next one to ten years.

 - Short-term goals